Nino1508/blitzshop/README.md

 Full-Stack Developer with a passion for building production-ready applications.
 This project represents 400+ hours of dedicated development, focusing on clean code, scalability, and real-world functionality.

-**Available for:** Remote opportunities in Full-Stack, React, or Python development
+**Available for:** Remote opportunities worldwide or relocation within Europe.
+Immediate availability.

 ---